Send your first event in 5 minutes

 The fastest path is: create a workspace, create a source, point your producer at the ingest URL, and watch the event arrive in the dashboard.

-Sources accept events.
-Routes evaluate filter and transform code in a sandbox.
+Webhook sources accept events.
+Routes evaluate declarative, eval-free filters and transforms.
 Destinations are where clean records land.
 Idempotency keys make every fan-out safe.

-Everything you need to know when something is on fire: replays, dead letters, sandbox breaches, and how to tune queue shards as you grow.
+Everything you need to know when something is on fire: replays, failed deliveries, transform errors, and how to tune queue shards as you grow.

 Canonical event payload, queue message shapes, retry policy defaults, and ClickHouse schemas for log queries.